 What is a Content Audit?

 A content audit is the process of collecting and analyzing your content assets on a website, such as landing pages or blog posts.
-Content audit helps you keep a track of your website content and provides insights into which content needs to be updated or removed.
+Content audit helps you keep track of your website content and provides insights into which content needs to be updated or removed.

 How to Conduct a Website Content Audit?